vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/session-state-cache-sbgf/index.md

     - session-state-cache-sbdg
 ---

-This guide walks you through how to implement a session state cache using VMware GemFire and [Spring Boot for Apache Geode](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).
+This guide walks you through how to implement a session state cache using VMware GemFire and [Spring Boot for VMware GemFire](https://docs.vmware.com/en/Spring-Boot-for-VMware-GemFire/index.html).
 ## When should I use a session state cache?

 Session state caching is useful for storing data associated with an HTTP session.
 Storing this data in a cache allows it to be retrieved quickly and persisted across log-ins.
 Some examples where this might be useful include: